bigfootproject/datascience/mr/README.md

 Now you have a new project.

-The next step is to create a new **Class** for each class you want to develop.
+The next step is to import the source files to complete in the Project.
-- Inside Eclipse select the menu item **File > New > Class**
+- Inside Eclipse, select the **src** directory in your project.
+- Right-click on the src directory and select **Import**
+- Select **File System** then click **Next**
+- In **From Directory**,  select *./mr/src/fr*, which is inside the directory where you cloned the git repository
+- In the tree on the left, select *fr*, then click **Finish**.

-At this point you should have a java project named mapred-lab already configured that compiles.
+At this point you should have a java project named mapred-lab already configured.
 The next step is starting with the first exercise.
+Note that there can be errors in the source code you imported.
+This is normal, since there are incompleted source files that will be corrected in the exercises.

 ## How to launch a job
 In order to launch a job, you need first to export a **JAR** file.
 Therefore, from Eclipse: